wso2/docs-ei/en/streaming-integrator/docs/guides/summarizing-data.md

 !!!info
     It is not always required to maintain a physical database for incremental analysis, but it enables you to try out your aggregations with ease.

-The followinbg sections explain how to calculate and store time-based aggregations for this scenarios, and then retrieve them.
+The following sections explain how to calculate and store time-based aggregations for this scenarios, and then retrieve them.

-### Calculate and store clock time-based aggregate values
+### Calculate and store clock-time-based aggregate values
+To calculate and store time-based aggregation values for the scenario explained above, follow the procedure below.

 ### Retrieve the stored aggregate values
+To retrieve the time-based aggregations that you already calculated and stored for your example, follow the procedure below.

 ## Summarizing data based on built in windowing criterias
  - siddhi-execution-unique